Error caused by non-unique Master-Detail model names

 Django tries to create a reverse accessor on

 pulpcore.app.models.Content for each of the derived types but as they have the same name we get the above error.

 One way of addressing this would be to make plugin authors either name their models more uniquely, or use parent_link and related_name to work around the issue.
 Alternatively one could make the Content model abstract, although I suspect there is some reason that it isn't.
 Either way this is probably a bug that should be fixed.

 #5 Updated by dalley over 1 year ago

 tustvold, thank you for this report!
 I suspect the best course of action is to have plugins define their parent link, or have clearer names, like you said.

 The reason Content isn't abstract is that Pulp needs to be able to run queries across all types of content, generically, and the only two options we've seen for doing that are Django model inheritance and Generic Foreign Keys, unfortunately.
 Between those two, model inheritance is probably the least-bad option.
 We did attempt to use GFKs but it was much more difficult to deal with and also had worse performance.

-#8 Updated by daviddavis 11 months ago
+#8 Updated by daviddavis over 1 year ago

 Emailing pulp-dev, it seems like most people are in favor of setting the OneToOneField or default_related_name on the detail model.
 If it's possible and not too complex, it might be nice to do this automatically.
 I think the next step would be to investigate doing it automatically and failing that, adding docs for plugin writers on how to set the parent_link name via OneToOneField or default_related_name.